-In few sentences, please describe the person Of NINA VACA.
+In a few sentences, please describe the person Of NINA VACA.

-What exactly are the unique functions of Pinnacle Group as a workforce solution powerhouse?
+What exactly are the unique functions of the Pinnacle Group as a workforce solution powerhouse?

 Pinnacle Group provides talent acquisition and management solutions to some of the world’s most iconic brands.
 Our two main service lines are high-level IT talent acquisition and management, and contingent workforce program management.
 Our focus is on helping our customers find the talent they need when they need it to effectively address their business objectives now and in the future.